MessiFr/MessiFr.github.io/public/docs/notes/sml/worksheet03_solutions.md

-You may want to experiment with different settings for the regularisation parameter $\alpha$.
+You may want to experiment with different settings for the regularisation parameter $$\alpha$$.
-How could you select the 'best' value of $\alpha$ to achieve a good balance between training error and generalisation error?
+How could you select the 'best' value of $$\alpha$$ to achieve a good balance between training error and generalisation error?